Jeremiah: Other traditions

+According to some Jewish narratives and Ibn Kathir, Zoroaster was once a disciple of Jeremiah.
+However, the two of them came into conflict which ended with Jeremiah disowning Zoroaster.
+Jeremiah then cast a curse upon Zoroaster, causing him to suffer leprosy.
+Zoroaster later moved to a place in modern-day Azerbaijan, ruled by Bashtaasib, governor of Nebuchadnezzar, and spread his teaching of Zoroastrianism there.
+Bashtaasib then followed his teaching, forced the inhabitants of Persia to convert to Zoroastrianism and killed those who refused.
+Ibn Kathir quoted the original narrative which was borrowed from Tabari's record of the "History of Jerusalem".
+He also mentioned that Zoroastrian was synonymous with Majus.

+Religious ritual

+Jeremiah is listed amongst the prophets in the work of salawat Dalail al-Khayrat, an Islamic prayer collection made by Muhammad al-Jazuli from Shadhili order of Sufi.

+Baháʼí Faith

+In the Baháʼí Faith, Jeremiah is regarded as one of the prophets along with David, Solomon, Isaiah, Ezekiel, and others.

 Cultural influence

 Jeremiah inspired the French noun jérémiade, and subsequently the English jeremiad, meaning "a lamentation; mournful complaint," or further, "a cautionary or angry harangue."

 Jeremiah has periodically been a popular first name in the United States, beginning with the early Puritan settlers, who often took the names of biblical prophets and apostles.
 Jeremiah was substituted for the Irish Diarmuid/Diarmaid (also anglicised as Dermot), with which it has no etymological connection, when Gaelic names were frowned upon in official records.
 The name Jeremy also derives from Jeremiah.